vkhazin/elasticsearch-courseware/content/chapter-03/QueryDslTerm.md

 # Query Dsl Term #

-* Term - frequently used to match on exact value
+* Frequently used to match on exact value
 * Equivalent of sql statement:
 ```
 select * from orders where id = "1"